Tim Washington

-Timothy Bernard Washington (July 11, 1959 – January 4, 1992) was a defensive back in the National Football League.
-Washington was the final selection of the 1982 NFL Draft, selected by the San Francisco 49ers.
+Timothy Bernard Washington (July 11, 1959 – January 4, 1992) was an American professional football player who was a defensive back in the National Football League (NFL).
+He played college football for the California Golden Bears and Fresno State Bulldogs.
+Washington was the final selection of the 1982 NFL draft, selected by the San Francisco 49ers.
 He would split that season between the 49ers and the Kansas City Chiefs.

 Washington's brother Anthony Washington also played in the NFL.

 Professional career

 San Francisco 49ers

 The San Francisco 49ers waived him on September 6, 1982.

 Kansas City Chiefs

 Washington was waived by the Kansas City Chiefs on August 1, 1983.

 Saskatchewan Roughriders

 In May 1984, Washington signed a contract with the Saskatchewan Roughriders of the Canadian Football League.